William-Yeh/setup-simple-openvpn/ABOUT-THIS-FORK.md

 ## Installation instructions

-1. Change director to the parent directory to be installed.
+1. Change to the parent directory to be installed.
 For example:

    ```
    $ cd /opt